Arriva London: Croydon (TC)

-Dartford Garage operates routes 99, 229, 269, 301, 335, 401, 428, 492, B13 and B15.

-History

-As part of a decision to consolidate all of Arriva's Transport for London routes with Arriva London, Dartford garage was transferred from Arriva Southern Counties on 1 January 2016.

 Norwood (N)

-Norwood garage operates routes 2, 137, 157, 202, 249, 417, 450, 468 and night routes N2, and N137.
+Norwood garage operates routes 2, 196, 202, 249, 432, 468, 627, N2 and SL6.

-History

 Norwood garage was opened in 1909 by the London General Omnibus Company.
 The garage has had a steady allocation over the years and in 1951 took over some of the vehicles for the Festival of Britain services from the nearby Norwood Tram Depot.
 In 1981 the garage underwent complete reconstruction, with the buses and staff being transferred temporarily to the reopened Clapham Garage until 1984.

-The allocation has mainly been Leyland Olympians and AEC Routemasters until recently when Alexander ALX400 bodied DAF DB250s were allocated in its completely double-deck allocation which included the Northern Counties Palatine bodied Volvo Olympians which came with the operation of the former Londonlinks routes 176/route 188.

 The garage previously supplied some buses and drivers for route 19 following the conversion from Routemaster operation in 2005, but this ceased with the closure of Battersea, with the whole of the route transferring to Brixton.

+A £17 million project to install electric bus chargers at Norwood garage was completed in July 2025, facilitating the arrival of 30 Alexander Dennis Enviro400EV battery electric buses for use on Superloop route SL6.

 Thornton Heath (TH)

-Thornton Heath garage operates routes 64, 250, 255, 289, 410, 689 and night route N250.
+Thornton Heath garage operates routes 64, 198, 250, 255, 289, 410, 612, 663, 689 and N250.